Cabba4/cabba.github.io/_posts/2024-12-28-security-protocols.md

 ## Cybersecurity 1

 The course I was most excited for has sadly disappointed me the most, completely self paced with a very ancient looking learning platform and no fixed studying agenda.
-There are a few automatic exercises which are supposed to be completed before taking exams which are infact fun but the overall freedom of the course left me with no plan to go through the course.
+There are a few automatic exercises which are supposed to be completed before taking exams which are in fact fun but the overall freedom of the course left me with no plan to go through the course.
 I ended up spending barely anytime with this course and I hope to change it this semester.

-I had hoped for a course which would have a teacher who is passionate about the subject and would make us interested in it too, ofcourse cyber security is a huge space and theres so much to learn in it but maybe dont burry the new student in papers and pdfs and mind maps already :)
+I had hoped for a course which would have a teacher who is passionate about the subject and would make us interested in it too, of course cyber security is a huge space and theres so much to learn in it but maybe dont burry the new student in papers and pdfs and mind maps already :)